 All forms of shipping are attractive targets for Somali pirates, including commercial vessels, pleasure craft (yachts etc) and luxury cruise liners.
 We strongly advise Australians to maintain a high level of vigilance and to exercise extreme caution when anywhere near these waters.

 Airports and aircraft are possible targets for terrorists.
-See Safety and Security: Terrorism above.
+See Safety and security: Terrorism above.
 You should not travel through Somali airspace on aircraft without self-protection capabilities.

 For further information, please refer to our air travel page for information on aviation safety and security.

 When you are in Somalia, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+If you are arrested or jailed, the Australian Government will do what it can to help you but cannot get you out of trouble or out of jail.

 Courts operate with a combination of Somali customary and Sharia law.

-Australians who might engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice prior to travel, if possible, and ensure they are aware of their rights and responsibilities.
+Australians who engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice prior to travel, if possible, and ensure they are aware of their rights and responsibilities.